rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

         sleep 30
     done

-### Login to all servers, fix sshd so it doesn't take ages to login, and update/upgrade && reboot
+#### Log in to all servers, fix sshd so it doesn't take ages to log in, and update/upgrade && reboot

 Do some initial configuration - the following commands should be run on all the servers you created above (I recommend using a terminal multiplexer like terminator, or cssh)

     # sed -i.orig 's/GSSAPIAuthentication yes/GSSAPIAuthentication no/g' /etc/ssh/sshd_config
     # service sshd restart
     # cat << EOT >> /etc/hosts
     192.168.50.3 gluster-00-clients